sentaamil/Power_BI_Dashboard-SENTAMIL/README.md

 Each folder in this repository is a self-contained Power BI project:

 project-name/
-├── Dashboard.pbix # Main Power BI file
+├── Dashboard.pbix
-├── data.xlsx / .csv # Source dataset
+├── data.xlsx / .csv
-├── readme.md # Project-specific description
+├── readme.md
-└── dashboard_preview.png # Optional screenshot
+└── dashboard_preview.png